ml4ed/ml4ed.github.io/_posts/2017-7-21-KDD-Workshop-Details.md

 title: 2017 KDD Workshop Schedule
 ---

-The workshop schedule has been posted, and we look forward to meeting you in Halifax!
+Here is the final workshop schedule.
+We look forward to meeting you in Halifax!

 Workshop Date: Aug 14, 2017 (Full Day)